 Freedom Seekers: The Odessa Story

-Slavery in Delaware was truly a “peculiar institution”.
-The population of the state struggled, internally, between powerful slave interests and defiant and very vocal anti-slavery groups.
+In the period between 1830 and 1860, the population of the State of Delaware struggled, internally, between powerful slave interests and defiant and very vocal anti-slavery groups.
 Slavery was not abolished in Delaware until the end of the Civil War, yet Delawareans voluntarily manumitted a greater percentage of their slaves than most other northerners.
 In addition, Delaware, and specifically the Middletown/Odessa area, had a large and dedicated population of Quaker and Methodists who were calling for an end to the institution of slavery.